jgoerzen/simplesnap/README.txt

-simplesnap
+simplesnap is a powerful system for transferring ZFS snapshots across a network.

-See the full documentation at
+It has excellent documentation.
+See it at:
 <https://rawgithub.com/jgoerzen/simplesnap/master/doc/simplesnap.html>